ehsaanullah0/fertenix/README.md

 ## ◈ PART OF EHSAAN

-EHSAAN QR is one of the growing collection of small digital tools under the **EHSAAN** project.
+There Are Things That Is the growing collection of small digital tools under the **EHSAAN** project.

 Different tools.
 Same philosophy.